okuvshynov/slowllama/README.md

 [ ] more generic train routine
     [ ] pause/resume from LoRA snapshot
     [ ] do not create LoRA layers on prepare, only on finetune?
-[ ] how to make it work with fp16 on Apple?
 [ ] optimizations - prefetch the next layer/input, save asyncronously, etc;
 [ ] gradient accumulation
 [ ] plot something like memory requirement for (batch_size , seq_len)